 Funding needs: Jewish educators earn less than secretaries and simply can't generally afford quality training (many have virtually no training).
 We are seeking scholarship support and travel grants for participants.

 -- The Bar/Bat Mitzvah [R]evolution Initiative, honored by the Covenant Foundation, through which we reframe this too-often rote rite of passage into a process of meaningful mentoring of youth and families across the threshold of childhood into empowered young adulthood.
 Over 2500 families across the full spectrum of Jewish practice were reached with our Bar/Bat Mitzvah Family Adventure Retreats and Workshops, over 15,000 have utilized our guidebook, newsletter and internet resources, and our annual training for Jewish educators draws over 100 visionary educators from across North America, Great Britain and Europe.
+An updated 2nd edition of our award-winning first guidebook, Reclaiming Bar/Bat Mitzvah as a Spiritual Rite of Passage was released in 2014.

 Funding needs: a.
 A video series for training b'nei mitzvah through this lens is planned and in need of full funding.